 Eusebius made reference to Dionysius of Alexandria (a 3rd century bishop) who fled with his wife to the Arabian mountain and did not return, neither were their bodies found (Church History 6:42:3).
-Now, if Eusebius considered the disappearance of a common bishop so important, don’t you think the bodily assumption of Mary would have been more important for him to record too?
+If Eusebius considered the disappearance of a common bishop so important, the bodily assumption of Mary would have been more important for him to record to.
 At least one church father would have mentioned such a key event.

 This raises another point, the fact that someone’s body wasn’t found doesn’t mean that a bodily assumption has occurred.
 That Mary’s tomb wasn’t known or her remains weren’t found doesn’t imply she was bodily assumed into heaven.
 If you examine the writings of the church fathers, you would realize that they were silent about the Assumption.
 Why?
-Because it was nothing but a myth!
+Because it didn’t happen!

 “In a later message, he [Epiphanus] says that she [Mary] may have died and been burned, or been killed- as a martyr.
 Or she remained alive, since nothing is impossible with God and he can do whatever he desires; for her end, no one knows … Epiphanus does not speak of a bodily resurrection and remains noncommittal on the way Mary’s life ended … He suggests several different hypotheses and draws no firm conclusion”

 If the Assumption of Mary lacks historical support, where did it originate?
 A respected patrologist records: